dukang4655/dukang.github.io/_pages/portfolio.md

 ![grades](https://dukang4655.github.io/images/right.png)

-The overall segmentation  esult for the whole volume (with no post-processing):
+The overall segmentation  result for the whole volume is as follows (with no post-processing):

 ![grades](https://dukang4655.github.io/images/tu1.PNG)